 Can landlords discriminate against felons?
 The US Department of Housing and Urban Development (HUD) is seeing more landlords discriminate based on criminal backgrounds.
 You can deny an application based on criminal history.
 However, asking questions about upcoming holidays, language, or what country they were born in is discriminatory.
 Our tenant screening tool helps you avoid any confusion.

-Set expectations with clear guidelines about the property.
+For a quality rental listing, set expectations with clear guidelines with clear guidelines about the property.
 You can weed out tenants who don’t meet your qualifications or don’t like your “rules.”

 - What is the monthly rent?
 With a beautiful unit and no price, expect a flood in your inbox from people who think they’ve found gold and want to act fast.